-When Nvidia announced that Real Time Ray Tracing will be supported with their RTX Technology I got totally hooked.
-I mean, literally, I got addicted in testing and creating new things in 3D Design.
+When Nvidia announced that Real-Time Ray Tracing will be supported with their RTX Technology I got totally hooked.
+I mean, literally, I got addicted to testing and creating new things in 3D Design.

-I started building new Shaders Mod for Minecraft PE and realized that using Epic’s Unreal Engine 4 (also known as UE4) gives me all the power in the world I need to come up with cool shit.
+I started building a new Shader Mod for Minecraft PE and realized that using Epic’s Unreal Engine 4 (also known as UE4) gives me all the power in the world I need to come up with cool shit.
 And guess what.
-I created a Minecraft Level using Real Time Ray Tracing.
+I created a Minecraft Level using Real-Time Ray Tracing.

 I am also thinking to release a new super hot and Photoreal Minecraft Shaders Texture Pack – just hang in there for a bit.
 You’ll be able to download the Minecraft Shader Pack soon.

 How to get Shaders in Minecraft?

 I create Minecraft Shaders with an offline Ray Tracer called Vray.
-But quit frankly, you can use also a Real Time Solution and build PBR Shaders directly with Unreal.
+But quite frankly, you can use also a Real Time Solution and build PBR Shaders directly with Unreal.

 In fact, it really doesn’t matter anymore what Software you want to use to create 3D Materials or Minecraft.
 Any 3D Ray Tracing Program can be used to build hyper-real Shaders for Minecraft.

 How to Download Shaders for Minecraft?

 First of all, Shaders for Minecraft have to be released for the Minecraft Game itself.
-Once the Material are packaged and ready to go for the Game, you can download and install them.
+Once the Material is packaged and ready to go for the Game, you can download and install them.

 In my next Video Tutorial, I am going to show you how to build Realistic Minecraft Shaders, and how to install those Shader Packs for your game.